Semi-0/Propagator/README.md

 generic arithmetic, as well as simple backtracking(amb op).

-The main difference from the scheme inplementation is it used a customized push based reactive system, and a more generic simple scheduler which supports promise.
+i made a customized push based reactive system, which difference from the scheme impl, and a more generic simple scheduler supports promise.
-So both the cell and propagator could be observed by external observer, this could opens up other possibility of visualization.
+So both the cell and propagator could be observed by external observer, this could opens up some possibilitise for visualization.